HoloHolo In

-The following information is current for Room Booking:
+The following information is current for room bookings:

-We have dormitory rooms and a private room.
+We have dormitory rooms and private rooms.
+All guests are welcome to kitchen, tv room, and other common room areas.
 Our room rates are as follows:

 Reservations: